 His double-layered coat is designed to keep him warm in snow and rain, as he would endure in the mountains while working.
 Contrary to popular belief, the Berner is not a natural swimmer, and many do not enjoy the water.
 The double coat also regulates his temperature in the summer months, which should not be shaved in a bid to cool him down.
 He is a moderate shedder throughout the year but sheds heavily in spring and fall due to the severe temperature changes.

 Berners need 60 minutes of exercise every day to stay healthy and prevent boredom.
-After all, they are a working dog, so it’s in their nature to work using mind and body as they go.
+Since they are working dogs, so it’s in their nature to work using mind and body as they go.
 Despite this aspect of their character, they are more than happy to spend most of their time indoors with their humans.
 His off-switch in the home is another big appeal of his character.

 Due to his size and outdoorsy nature, they will require a yard to roam in.
 He does not do well cooped up in an apartment.
 His yard needs to be secure too.
 Not only do Berners like to chase things due to their high prey drive, but they are also quite partial to a wander.
 If they can escape the yard, they will explore the local area before returning of their own accord.
 It goes without saying that this large come giant breed needs an equally large home.